karlospn/mytechramblings-site-source-code/content/posts/how-to-use-a-private-nuget-feed-with-docker.md

 ```

+At the end of the day, it doesn't matter if you're working with windows or linux containers you can use both scenarios indiscriminately.
-At the end of the day, I prefer to use the Credential Provider instead of the Nuget.Config because it one less file to manage in my repository.
+I personally prefer to use the Credential Provider instead of the Nuget.Config because it one less file to manage in my repository.

-Also if you are a men with poor luck and stumble with a project that uses Windows Containers you can also use both scenarios.
- Probably you're going to lose some time tinkering around if you want to use the credential provider with a windows container but at nonetheless it works.